goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 ### Autoregressive states of sequence models

-Self-attention, the core component of Transformers, is often defined through a specific operation involving computing the pairwise interactions between every element of the sequence <d-cite key="vaswani2017attention"></d-cite>.
+(Causal) Self-attention, the core component of autoregressive Transformers, is often defined through a specific operation involving computing the pairwise interactions between every element of the sequence <d-cite key="vaswani2017attention"></d-cite>.
 Consequently, its computation cost scales *quadratically* in the sequence length, which is often viewed as the main drawback of attention.

 On the other hand, because computing one step of the recurrence \eqref{eq:ssm} takes constant time, processing an entire sequence scales *linearly* with the length of the sequence, which is often viewed as the main advantage of state space models.